-Why Julian Edelman Isn’t Worried About Patriots’ Offensive Issues
+NESN

 Edelman, though, isn’t worried.
 New England still leads the NFL in scoring (31.3 points per game), and the veteran receiver believes his group will round into form during the second half of the season

 “That’s just football,” Edelman, who leads the team with 52 catches for 574 yards and four touchdowns, said Friday.
 “Everyone thinks we’re in a huge panic over here.
-Our offense is — we’ve made plays when we’ve had to.
+We’ve made plays when we’ve had to.
 Obviously, we’re not where we want to be, but I think that’s everyone in the league right now at this time of the year.
 If you’re clicking on all cylinders right now, then it’s tough to hold that.
 So as long as we go out and try to continue to improve and get better, I think that’ll put us in our best situation to go out and execute.”

 The Patriots’ offense could receive a boost this week in the form of first-round draft pick N’Keal Harry, who is eligible to make his regular-season NFL debut Sunday against the Baltimore Ravens after spending the last eight weeks on injured reserve.
 Edelman, who took it upon himself to mentor Harry during training camp, said he’s excited to see what the rookie receiver can bring once he’s activated.